pstlab/oRatio/README.md

 Intuitively, the service allows to add a new requirement to the reasoner identified by the `reasoner_id`, returning whether the resulting problem is consistent or not.
 Similarly to the reasoner creation service, the incremental planning service is able to detect only trivial consistencies/inconsistencies.
 The incremental planning, nonetheless, triggers the resolution process.
 The result of this resolution process can be detected through a subscription to the `deliberative_state` topic.

 ### Destroying a reasoner
 At any time it is possible to destroy a reasoner.
-The process of destroying a reasoner is done by means of the `destroy_reasoner` service of type `deliberative_tier/destroy_reasoner`, which is structured as follows:
+The process of destroying a reasoner is done by means of the `reasoner_destroyer` service of type `deliberative_tier/reasoner_destroyer`, which is structured as follows:

 ```
 uint64 reasoner_id